The Canning Stock Route

 One of the survey images from the Canning Stock Route captured by the research team.
-Image courtesy of the Road to somewhere project.
+Image courtesy of the project.

 Along the Stock Route, thousands of Aboriginal rock paintings and carvings can be found; some of them date back tens of thousands of years.
 Concern about the safety of some of these sites is increasing as the number of visitors to the area climb each year.
 Most are respectful of the art they see, yet others have desecrated what are sites of cultural significance, in some instances even using angle grinders to remove rock carvings.

-Recognising that there is a need for a comprehensive catalogue of rock art and dreaming sites in the vicinity of the Stock Route, a project (due for completion in 2010) is underway to create guides and visitor information tools and also protect sites that are of special significance to the Indigenous peoples whose lands the Canning Stock Route crosses.
+Recognising that there is a need for a comprehensive catalogue of rock art and dreaming sites in the vicinity of the Stock Route, an Australian Research Council project (whose research partners included the Australian National University, representatives of Aboriginal land councils and various government departments) set out to create guides and visitor information tools and also protect sites that are of special significance to the Indigenous peoples whose lands cross the Canning Stock Route.

 Look, listen and play